2005 Tashkent Open

 The 2005 Tashkent Open was a women's tennis tournament played on outdoor hard courts.
-It was the 7th edition of the event, and part of the Tier IV Series of the 2005 WTA Tour.
+It was the seventh edition of the tournament, and part of the Tier IV Series of the 2005 WTA Tour.
 It took place at the Tashkent Tennis Center in Tashkent, Uzbekistan, from 3 October through 9 October 2005.
 Fifth-seeded Michaëlla Krajicek won the singles title and earned $22,000 first-prize money.